Winter Garden, Florida: History

-Early Native History

 The pre-European history of the modern Winter Garden area is ambiguous.
 Due to a lack of evidence, historians hesitate to conclude if the natives that once occupied the area were of the Timucua, Jororo, or Mayaca tribes.
 Regardless of their tribal identity, these natives were either wiped out or subsumed into larger cultures by the end of the eighteenth century.

-Seminole Peoples and War

 Following the eradication of the original Floridian cultures, natives from farther north migrated into Florida.
 These natives had various cultures that over time coalesced into the Seminole Tribe.
 By the early 19th century, some Seminole lived on the south shore of Lake Apopka.
 The settlement possibly produced the significant Seminole leader Wild Cat.
 In 1835, the Second Seminole War began, threatening the Seminole presence.
 On January 23, 1837, a small battle was fought near the village.
-Thomas S. Jesup, at that time in command of all American forces in Florida, sent a detachment to Lake Apopka to seek a Seminole chief known as Osuchee or "Copper."
+Thomas S. Jesup, at that time in command of all American forces in Florida, sent a detachment to Lake Apopka to seek a Seminole chief known as Osuchee or "Copper".
 During the attack, the army successfully killed Osuchee and three other Seminoles, while taking 17 prisoners.
 The Second and Third Seminole wars both pushed the Seminole tribe south, likely eliminating their presence in the boundaries of modern Winter Garden.

-American Settlers

 The first American settlers came to what is now Winter Garden in the 1850s.
 The Roper, Reams, Dunaway, Speer, and Starke families were among the first to settle the area.
 As with most American pioneers, they engaged in agriculture as a primary economic activity.
 These farms mainly grew sugar cane and vegetables, and early on a small number utilized slave labor.
 During The Civil War steamboat traffic stopped along the St. Johns River, forcing Winter Garden families to subsist off their own crops.

 The arrival of the Orange Belt Railroad and the growing production of citrus, turpentine, and lumber drove the town's growth over the remaining decades of the 19th century and into the 20th.
 Stores and businesses cropped up along Plant Street, originating Downtown Winter Garden.
-A settler from Mississippi named A. B. Newton greatly contributed to the town's growth.
+A settler from Mississippi named A. B. Newton contributed to the town's early economy.
 He opened one of the first stores, served as the first postmaster, founded the first newspaper, and functioned as the first mayor.
-These endeavors earned him the title "The Godfather of Winter Garden."
+These endeavors earned him the title "The Godfather of Winter Garden".

-Fishing

 Between the 1920s and 1960s, the fishing prospects of Lake Apopka drew many fishermen to Winter Garden.
-The still-operating Edgewater Hotel in Downtown Winter Garden opened to service fishermen during the fishing boom.
+The Edgewater Hotel in Downtown Winter Garden opened to service fishermen during the fishing boom.
 However, by the end of the 1960s, heavy pollution of Lake Apopka resulted in the collapse of the industry.